-There was a recipe for Chicken Cheddar Pot Pie in a recent issue of Taste of Home that was perfect so I took the plunge.
+I recently saw a Chicken Cheddar Pot Pie recipe that was perfect so I took the plunge.
 I had every intention of attempting to make the crust – but then fear took over (see above) and I went to my backup that I bought – just in case – my fave Pillsbury Pie Crust.
 I also played with the recipe a bit, including mushrooms in the mix.
-I adore Aleppo chili and add it to many of my dishes but you can easily substitute a pinch of cayenne.
-I made the poultry seasoning and added that to a fresh rotisserie chicken and, at the end I was so thankful for that pinch of nutmeg in the seasoning mix.

 - 1 cup all-purpose flour

 - 5 tablespoons cold butter, cubed

 - 3 tablespoons cold water

 - (OR - you could do like me and buy one already made!)

 - 1/2 cup sliced celery